How To Write a Rock Solid Creative Brief [Examples + Template]

 Sujan Patel is the founder of Mailshake, a sales engagement software used by 38,000 sales and marketing professionals.
 He has over 15 years of marketing experience and has led the digital marketing strategy for companies like Salesforce, Mint, Intuit and many other Fortune 500 caliber companies.

-They’re all backed by a rock solid creative brief.
+They’re always backed by a rock-solid creative brief.

-Marketers today are not willing to settle for anything less than legendary and why should they?
-As per a recent survey by Business Wire, design and creativity climbed up the charts to become the top priority for 60% of marketers in the UK and US.
+Marketers in 2026 aren’t willing to settle for anything less than exceptional—and why should they?
+According to a recent survey by Business Wire, design and creativity climbed to become the top priority for 60% of marketers in the UK and US.

 Need we say more?
-The stakes are high and creativity at its finest is the ask.
+The stakes are high, and top-tier creativity is the expectation.

-When nothing short of excellence is the need of the hour, you need an exceptional game plan in place a compelling creative brief.
+When only excellence will do, you need a strong game plan in place—a compelling creative brief.

-In this quick guide, we’ll tell you everything you need to know about creative briefs.
-Plus, we’ll walk you through the steps of writing a killer brief and bring out some classic examples.
-Then we’ll share a customizable creative brief template to get you off the ground.
+In this quick guide, we’ll cover everything you need to know about creative briefs.
+We’ll also walk through how to write a strong brief, share a few classic examples, and provide a customizable creative brief template to help you get started.

 First things first, what is a creative brief?